A = angle A

 R = radius of circumscribed circle

 Uses the law of cosines to calculate unknown angles or sides of a triangle.
-In order to calculate the unknown values you must know and enter 3 known values.
+In order to calculate the unknown values you must enter 3 known values.

 To calculate any angle, A, B or C, enter 3 side lengths a, b and c.
 This is the same calculation as Side-Side-Side (SSS) Theorem.
-To calculate a side, say a, enter the opposite angle A and the to other adjacent sides b and c.
+To calculate side a for example, enter the opposite angle A and the two other adjacent sides b and c.
 Using different forms of the law of cosines we can calculate all of the other unknown angles or sides.
 This is the same calculation as Side-Angle-Side (SAS) Theorem.

 Law of Cosines solving for sides a, b, and c